BAR25/neighborhood-map/README.md

 ###How to View This Page
 Go to: https://ksan8.github.io/neighborhood-map/

 Click on a marker or list item to find out more information about a local business.
-You may also filter by type of business or keyword.
+You may also filter by type of business or keyword in the dropdown menu.

-###Usage of the task-runner Grunt
-Grunt is a task-runner that for this project was used to minify CSS files (<a href="https://github.com/gruntjs/grunt-contrib-cssmin">cssmin</a>) and JavaScript files (<a href="https://github.com/gruntjs/grunt-contrib-uglify">uglify</a>).

-Getting Started with <a href="http://gruntjs.com/getting-started">Grunt</a>.

-More <a href="https://github.com/javsalazar/grunt-boilerplate">specific instructions</a> on using Grunt for a Udacity project.

 ###Attributions
 * <a href="http://getbootstrap.com/">Bootstrap</a>